projectacrn/acrn-hypervisor/doc/introduction/index.rst

 hypervisor, VMs, and resources they have access to that meet your specific application's needs such as compute, memory, storage, graphics, networking, and other devices.
-Scenario configurations are stored in an XML format file and edited using the ACRN configurator.
+Scenario configurations are stored in an XML format file and edited using the ACRN Configurator.

 Following a general embedded-system programming model, the ACRN hypervisor is designed to be statically customized at build time per hardware and scenario,